X Trends World News War Updates FATA Voices Russia Ukraine Isreal Hamas Trump 2.0 Hollywood Korea Elon Musk Auto Bollywood

 • America’s image also suffered worldwide, as it was accused of fighting a war based on false evidence.

 You can understand it as a big company spreading rumors that its product is dangerous to health to eliminate its competitor.
-Even if there is no proof, people get scared, and the market changes.
+Even in the absence of proof, people get scared, and the market changes.
 This is what America did with Iraq.

 The Iraq War teaches us that power and money are not everything.
 Wrong decisions can ruin the lives of millions of people.
 America “stole” Iraq in the name of weapons and left the people there in chaos.